kolbykappes/sales-manager-module/docs/frontend_guidelines.md

 - Implement integration tests for critical user flows.
 - Use Angular's TestBed for component testing.

+## Angular Material
+- Use Angular Material components for consistent UI elements across the application.
+- Import only the necessary Material modules in each component to optimize bundle size.
+- Customize Material themes in a separate `custom-theme.scss` file.
+- Use Material's typography system for consistent text styling.
+- Leverage Material's responsive layout components (e.g., mat-grid-list) for adaptive designs.

 ## Styling
 - Use SCSS for styling components.
 - Follow a consistent naming convention for CSS classes (e.g., BEM methodology).
 - Utilize Angular's component-specific styling to avoid global style conflicts.
+- When customizing Material components, use Angular Material's theming system.

 ## Performance
+- Lazy load Angular Material modules when possible to reduce initial bundle size.
 - Implement lazy loading for modules when appropriate.
 - Use Angular's OnPush change detection strategy for performance optimization where possible.
 - Optimize asset loading (images, fonts, etc.) for faster initial page loads.